mapbox/mapbox-sdk-js/API.md

     -   `options.bbox` **Array** a bounding box argument: this is a bounding box given as an array in the format [minX, minY, maxX, maxY].
         Search results will be limited to the bounding box.
-    -   `options.language` **string** Specify the language to use for response text and, for forward geocoding, query result weighting.
+    -   `options.language` **Array&lt;string&gt; or string** Specify the language to use for response text and, for forward geocoding, query result weighting.
 Options are IETF language tags comprised of a mandatory ISO 639-1 language code and optionally one or more IETF subtags for country or script.
-More than one value can also be specified, separated by commas.
+More than one value can also be specified, as an array or separated by commas.
     -   `options.limit` **[number]** is the maximum number of results to return, between 1 and 10 inclusive.
         Some very specific queries may return fewer results than the limit. (optional, default `5`)
-    -   `options.country` **string** a comma separated list of country codes to limit results to specified country or countries.
+    -   `options.country` **Array&lt;string&gt; or string** an array or comma separated list of country codes to limit results to specified country or countries.
     -   `options.autocomplete` **[boolean]** whether to include results that include the query only as a prefix.
 This is useful for UIs where users type